 Global Integration has developed a highly focused workshop designed to apply work simplification techniques to drive out unnecessary cooperation, communication and control.
 The purpose is to inspire and enable you to save you a day per week and cut down on the expense and frustration that pointless work can cause.
 You can use that time to focus on what is really important or restore some work life balance.

 The biggest areas for improvement include unnecessary teamwork, irrelevant meetings, badly run conference calls and webinars, stifling controls and worthless e-mails.
 Typical workshop issues to help save a day a week might include:

-- introducing simpler ways of working to get things done faster and without unnecessary cooperation.
+- introducing simpler ways of working to get things done faster and without unnecessary cooperation

-- finding the right balance of control and trust in your team, building the capability and confidence needed to decentralize and speed up decision making and delivery.
+- finding the right balance of control and trust in your team, building the capability and confidence needed to decentralize and speed up decision making and delivery

 Our ‘Save a day a week’ workshops can be tailored to the specific time stealers in your organization through our diagnostic survey.
-We find out where and what the biggest opportunities are for you and your teams to save time, and can quickly design a workshop focused on driving specific improvements to the way you and your organization work.
+We find out where the biggest opportunities are for you and your teams to save time, and can quickly design a workshop focused on driving specific improvements to the way you and your organization work.

 Based on past experience with other teams and organizations, this could save you up to a day a week of unnecessary work.
 What would you do with that extra time?